DrAKLabs/ITSA/README.md

 #### Project funded by @CIHR and @ArthritisSociety

 For application to MR Images of muscle.
-The code provided here is adapted for analysis of T1-weighted Fast Spin Echo (FSE) images of the thigh from the Osteoarthritis Initiative (OAI)
+The code provided here is adapted for analysis of T1-weighted Fast Spin Echo (FSE) images of the thigh and calf muscles.
+It has also been shown to work on in phase Dixon / IDEAL images.

+Change all starting variables for your use case within the execution notebook.
 Run execution notebook to go through workflow Definitions notebook contains all work flow procedures